 Haitian Creole, Maya, Portuguese, and Quechua.
 (Other Latin American languages can be approved on a case-by-case basis.)

-Visit the FLAS site for the Hamilton Lugar School for application and other information.
+Visit the FLAS site of the Hamilton Lugar School for application and other information.

 Incoming students are also encouraged to seek out external sources of funding, several of which are detailed on the website of the University Graduate School.
 Other funded positions are routinely advertised on the Grad Grants website.
 Immigrants or children of immigrants who are applying to graduate school may qualify for the Paul & Daisy Soros Fellowship for New Americans.